n45os/Advanced-Computer-Architecture-Exercise-3-1-2022/README.md

 #### McPAT validation

 McPAT is based on a paper called "McPAT: An Integrated Power, Area, and Timing Modeling Framework for Multicore and Manycore Architectures", publicized in the 42th IEEE/ACM International Symposium on Microarchitecture (MICRO) in 2009.
-Based to the paper, the CPUs used are **Niagara**, **Niagara2**, **Alpha 21364** and **Xeon Tulsa**.
+Based to the paper, the CPUs used are **Niagara** (running at 1.2GHz with a 1.2V power supply), **Niagara2** (running at 1.4GHz with a 1.1V power supply), **Alpha 21364** (running at 1.2GHz with a 1.5V power supply) and **Xeon Tulsa** (running at 3.4GHz with a 1.25V power supply).

 ### 2. McPAT outputs